subhylahiri/FasTeX_Snippets/README.md

 [Otherwise](https://flight-manual.atom.io/using-atom/sections/basic-customization/) you will disable the old snippets.

 My preference is to use the Live Snippets, overwriting the defaults, and enabling live reformat.

+## Customisation

+If you open the jupyter notebook `custom.ipynb`, you will see the options listed.
+You can make any changes you want and then run the appropriate cells to generate your file.
+You might also want to do a bit of editing of `data/data.json` by hand, removing some entries.